Scrummy Lane

 Then I leave the rest of the dressing for everyone i.e. just me and Mr. Scrummy to drizzle over their own portion.

 P.S.
-If you like the sound of this salad, you may also enjoy this spinach, pesto and parmesan orzo salad.
+If you like the sound of this salad, you may also enjoy this orzo salad with pesto.
 It makes an excellent spring or summer side dish!

 More quick and easy party food